ritik-malik/Giggity-Giggity-Bot/README.md

 ### Working
 * The bot uses offical _[telegram API](https://github.com/python-telegram-bot/python-telegram-bot)_ <br>
-* It is currenlty hosted on Heroku
+* Currenlty hosted on Heroku
-* It creates a folder with the name of USER_ID
+* Creates a folder with the name of user's telegram _USER\_ID_
-* All the notes of a particular user are stored in this folder
+* All the notes of that particular user are stored in this folder
 * Data in the notes is in the form of dict, pickle is used to store & load the binaries